KansasCityWomeninTechnology/codingandcupcakes/README.md

 ### Adding Cupcakes to your Shop

 1. Open the shop.html file.
-Use the <li> tags to add more cupcake flavors to the one already there.
+Use the list item tags to add more cupcake flavors to the one already there.
 Be sure to include a photo!

 ### Let's get stylish!